Denolle-Lab/Group_Utils/presentation-guidelines.md

 ## Abstract submissions
-- Use the google doc dedicated to writing abstracts to make edits
+- Use the Google doc dedicated to writing abstracts to make edits
 - Edit your abstract with: 1) conference session, 2) presentation title, 3) authors, 4) abstract.
-- provide the abstract at least 1 week before deadline.
+- provide the abstract at least 1 week before the deadline.

-## Cost managements
+## Cost Management
-Expect to use the departmental financial resource to pay in advance for your travel, and the occasional use of your personal card (followed by reimbursement) a mix of departmental fund advances for travel and personal card + later reimbursement
+- Expect to use the departmental financial resource to pay in advance for your **air travel**
+- You may request travel advance no earlier than 30 days before travel.
+Ask ESS admins for that.
+Expect to keep receipts, except for food, because you will request per diem.
+- No alcohol is reimbursable.
+- Book a room and **share a bedroom** with a peer.
+I support more conference travel than I budget for in grants, so we try to keep costs low.
+Booking a hotel with **your credit card** is required, and you are expected to get reimbursed.
+- Righty after the trip, **submit reimbursement request asap**.

-Keep all receipts, take photos, and save that into a folder on your computer.
+Keep all receipts, take photos, and save them into a folder on your computer.

 ## Practicing
 Practicing is the most important step of public presentations.
 Group members have received multiple Student presentations awards in part because they were extremely well prepared.